Skip to Main Content

 Biography

 Jacquelyn Bedsaul-Fryer, PhD, MPH, is a Cancer Prevention fellow in the Epidemiology and Genomics Research Program’s (EGRP) Risk Factor Assessment Branch (RFAB).
-In this role, she works with Dr. Kirsten Herrick on describing trends in 1) ultraprocessed food consumption, 2) dietary intake of food groups, 3) micronutrient status and inflammation, and 3) exposure to cancer-associated infections by age, sex, race/ethnicity, and socioeconomic status in US Americans.
-Broadly, she is interested in evaluation of dietary patterns in children and women of reproductive age; identification and prevention of global malnutrition and cancer disparities; and assessment of nutrition, immunity, and host factors in cancer prevention.
+In this role, she works with Dr. Kirsten Herrick on describing trends in 1) ultra-processed food consumption, 2) dietary intake of food groups, 3) micronutrient deficiencies and 4) inflammation in U.S. Americans.
+Dr. Bedsaul-Fryer has a secondary appointment in the Division of Cancer Epidemiology and Genomics, working with Dr. Sam Mbulaiteye in the Infections and Immunoepidemiology Branch.
+Broadly, she is interested in the and assessment of diet, nutritional status, immunity, and host factors to identify targets for cancer prevention.

 Dr. Bedsaul-Fryer became interested in how malnutrition and socioeconomic factors affect immunity to infections and cancer, leading her to intern at not-for-profit foundation, Sight and Life, as a nutritional immunologist.
 There, she explored the intersection of public health nutrition and immunity and collaborated towards reducing all forms of malnutrition in low-resource settings.
-She led efforts to build international collaborations and awareness in sustainable protein sources and novel methodologies to assess complex etiologies for nutrition-related challenges, like anemia, in women and children in low- and middle-income countries.
+She led efforts to build international collaborations and awareness in sustainable protein sources and novel methodologies to assess complex etiologies for nutrition-related challenges, like anemia.

-Dr. Bedsaul-Fryer looks forward to bridging her interdisciplinary interests and experience in nutrition, infection, and immunity to prevent cancer globally.
+Dr. Bedsaul-Fryer looks forward to bridging her interdisciplinary interests and experience in nutrition, infection, and immunity to prevent cancer.

 Select Publications